โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Winkler County Airport (INK) is a significant general aviation facility located in the heart of the Permian Basin, serving the city of Wink and the broader West Texas region.
 Strategically positioned approximately three nautical miles northwest of Wink, the airport acts as a critical logistical point for the local energy industry and private aviation enthusiasts.
-The facility features a distinctive brick terminal building that houses essential services, including the Wink Flight Service Station and the airport manager's office.
+At 2,822 feet elevation covering 1,000 acres, the airport operates a distinctive brick terminal building that houses essential services, including the Wink Flight Service Station and the airport manager's office.
 Its role as a reliable refueling and maintenance stop makes it a preferred choice for pilots navigating the vast distances between Midland and El Paso.
 The technical specifications of the airfield include two asphalt-paved runways that support a variety of light to medium-sized aircraft.
 The primary runway, 13/31, measures 5,003 feet (1,525 meters) in length, while the secondary crosswind runway, 4/22, spans 3,514 feet.
 This configuration allows for safe operations under the varying wind conditions characteristic of the Texas high plains.
 The airport is equipped with modern navigation aids and provides extensive facilities for aircraft storage, including both hangars and open tie-down areas.
 Historically, the field has served various roles, from military training during the mid-20th century to its current status as a bustling center for general aviation operations.
 Passenger amenities at Winkler County Airport are functional and tailored to the needs of pilots and business travelers.
 The terminal includes a comfortable pilot's lounge, flight planning resources, and basic refreshment services.
 While there are no scheduled commercial airline services or high-end retail shops, the airport's simple and efficient layout ensures a quick turnaround for transient flights.
 Its proximity to the major oil and gas fields of the region makes it an essential hub for industry-related charters and corporate travel.
 For those visiting the area, the airport's friendly and professional atmosphere provides a classic West Texas aviation experience.

 ๐Ÿ”„ Connection Tips